k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 ### II.
 Run the createAllFromTemplates Flow

-This method adds the TDM tables to an existing LU schema and can be done **after adding the source LU tables** to the LU schema.
+This method can add the TDM tables to an existing LU schema either on an empty schema or **after adding the source LU tables** to the LU schema.

 Run the **createAllFromTemplates** flow.
 Populate the **LU_NAME** input parameter with the LU name and set the **CREATE_TDM_TABLES** input parameter to **true**.